 I am blessed with incredible friends.
 My friend Kevin D. Johnson, Jr. told me about the Tulsa Massacre 18 years ago.
 He and I want to make movies together and he brought me his screen play called 1921.
-You will see some of his vision on September 20 at the Herbst Theater.
+You will see some of his vision on September 20.
 I had never heard of this atrocity.

 I am in a reading group with some incredible women, including my friend Dr. Carolyn Greene who shares much learning with me.
 Carolyn reminded me to read the story that follows, which I had saved but had not read.
 The following excerpt was one of those mind-expanding experiences that help you see things more clearly.
 Please read the entire article by Timothy Snyder whose book On Tyranny is both chilling and instructive.